-Krysztina Paal attended last year's workshop and now has a position at the University of Ontario Institute of Technology, Oshawa, Ontario.
+Krysztina Paal attended this workshop 2 years ago and now has a position at the University of Ontario Institute of Technology, Oshawa, Ontario.

 Selecting Potential Research Advisors

 4Key criterion for choosing a graduate advisor is the degree to which his or her students are sought after by other academics and by chemical industry.